-Risk Description Impact How we mitigate Liquidity risk Risk that an asset cannot be sold at the desired time (and at recent market value).
-A fund holding an illiquid asset may impact your ability to withdraw, transfer or switch your investment.
-In general, we invest each asset class in the most liquid assets available through exchange traded funds.
-Liquidity risk may be increased where we receive a large volume of withdrawals.
-Operational risk Risk of inadequate or failed internal processes, people and/or systems or from external events.
-An operational failure could result in us being unable to manage the assets of the fund effectively, which may negatively impact the performance of a fund.
-We have strong internal controls and procedures to mitigate the risk of operational failures.
-We also outsource investment management and registry services to leading providers.
-Regulatory risk Risk of changes to tax, and other legislation or regulations.
+Description Impact How we mitigate the risk Risk of changes to tax, and other legislation or regulations.
 A legislative or regulatory change may affect the returns and benefits that you receive.
-For example, a change to the age at which New Zealand Superannuation is paid may affect when you can withdraw from retirement savings.
+For example, a change to the age at which New Zealand Superannuation is paid may affect when you can withdraw your retirement savings.
 We regularly liaise with our regulators and are consulted on certain legislative changes.
 We notify members of material changes to legislation as soon as practicable.